AmberFalbo/learning-journal/dailyreading/operatorsAndLoops.md

 LOGICAL NOT

 ## Loops
 Loops check a condition.
-If it returns ‘true’, a code block will run
+If it returns `true` , a code block will run

 ## Loop Counters